carstenbund/GS1-Print/README.md

 ## Execution flow

 1. `Program` launches `PrintShellForm`.
-2. The form prompts for a CSV file, reads it via `CsvLabelSource`, and opens the printer dialog.
+2. The form prompts for a CSV or Excel file, reads it via `CsvLabelSource`, and opens the printer dialog.
 3. `PrintJob` paginates in millimeters with `PageComposer` and delegates each slot to `GdiLabelRenderer`.
 4. `GdiLabelRenderer` turns the GS1 payload from `Gs1PayloadBuilder` into a DataMatrix using ZXing and paints human-readable lines alongside it using the coordinates from `LabelLayout`.